 Application for Name Registration and Coordination Number

 A child who was born abroad and has never had a Swedish passport must, in order to apply for a passport, first have a coordination number.
 The application for a coordination number must be submitted in person at a Swedish Consulate/Embassy.
 The child must be accompanied by at least one parent/legal guardian.
 You cannot apply for a coordination number and a passport at the same time.
-You must schedule an appointment to submit an application during our rexeption visiting hours.
+You must schedule an appointment to submit an application during our reception visiting hours.
 The link to the booking system can be found at the bottom of this page.

 The application is free of charge and can be filed at all Swedish consulates in the US as well as at the Embassy in Washington.
-The child must be present when the application is filed, and must be accompanied by at least one legal guardian.
-Processing time for a coordination number is approximately 2 months.
+The child must be present when the application is filed, and must be accompanied by at least one parent/legal guardian.
+Processing time for a coordination number is approximately 1-2 months.
 More detailed information about the structure and function of coordination numbers is available from the Swedish Tax Agency.

 An application is filed in person (the child must be present) at the Swedish Consulate General in New York by appointment only (a link to the online booking system can be found at the bottom of this page).

 The following documents are required:

-- Name registration form (SKV 7750) signed by both legal guardians and by the applicant, if she or he is 12 years old, or older.
+- Name registration form (SKV 7750) signed by both parents/legal guardians and by the applicant, if she or he is 12 years old, or older.